Christopher John Boyce: Allegations about CIA activities in Australia

 At his trial, Boyce said that he began getting misrouted cables from the CIA discussing the agency's desire to depose the government of Prime Minister Gough Whitlam in Australia.
 Boyce said the CIA wanted Whitlam removed from office because he wanted to close US military bases in Australia, including the vital Pine Gap secure communications facility, and withdraw Australian troops from Vietnam.
 For these reasons, John Pilger, Australian journalist and author, has written that US government pressure was a major factor in the dismissal of Whitlam as Prime Minister by the Governor General, Sir John Kerr, who, according to Boyce, was referred to as "our man Kerr" by CIA officers.
 Through the cable traffic, Boyce saw that the CIA was involving itself in such a manner not just with Australia but with other democratic, industrialized allies as well.
 Boyce considered going to the press, but believed the media's earlier disclosure of CIA involvement in the 1973 Chilean coup d'état had not changed anything for the better.

-Boyce testified at his trial that the CIA had "practiced deception against Australia during 1975" by covering up activities at Pine Gap, a notionally jointly administered defence facility in central Australia.
+Boyce testified at his trial that the CIA had "practiced deception against Australia during 1975" by covering up activities at Pine Gap, a notionally jointly administered defense facility in central Australia.
 He stated that his duties at TRW had included sending "misleading communications to Australia" and that he had been told by TRW that the CIA was "manipulating Australian union leaders to try to suppress rail and airline strikes", and that his outrage at these operations was what had motivated his decision to leak information.